EOSgithub/linked-blog-starter-md/Notes of Damon.md

 _From the observations of Damon, Guardian of Telamok_

-The young man had waited three hours at the bridge's edge.
-When I materialized beside him, his smile held no surprise, only friendly satisfaction.
+The young man had been waiting patiently for hours, reading a book on the bridge.
+When I materialized beside him, he turned with a smile that seemed genuinely pleased rather than surprised.

-"Guardian."
-He bowed.
-"Thank you for hearing me."
+"Guardian," he said with careful respect.
+"Thank you for hearing me out."

-I gestured: _Speak._
+I gestured inquiringly.
+He could speak freely—the dead were excellent listeners after all.

-"The Eighth Configuration nears completion.
-But I need expertise in... transitions.
-Between life and what lies beyond."
+"I've come about my work: the Eighth Configuration, it's nearly complete, but requires... expertise in transitions.
+Between life and what lies beyond.
+And who better to ask than you?"

-Geometric burn scars webbed his skin like calculated wounds.
-I glanced down—no shadow followed him.
-Interesting.
+I tilted my head, studying him more closely.
+There was something unusual about this one— scar patterns burned into his skin in precise lines.
+And his shadow...
+I looked down, then around him.
+No shadow at all.
+Curious.

-"Its purpose is freedom," he continued.
-"From predetermined fate.
-From divine whim."
+"The theory is sound," he continued.
+"Freedom from predetermined fate, from divine whim."

-I crossed my arms, shook my head.
-Those days were behind me.
+I crossed my arms and shook my head slowly.
+My days of glory were decidedly concluded.

-"I understand."
-His voice softened.
-"You've seen what happens when mortals reshape the order of things.
-But what if this time the price isn't war?
-What if freedom came through understanding, not conquest?"
+"I understand your reluctance," he said quietly.
+"You've seen what happens when mortals try to reshape the order of things.
+But what if the price this time isn't war?
+What if freedom could be achieved through understanding rather than conquest?"

-I drew a finger across my throat. _No more interventions._ My oath was to the dead alone.
+I pointed to myself, then made a cutting gesture across my throat.
+No more adjustments.
+My oath was to guard the dead, nothing more.

-"The dead you guard died for a temporary peace," he countered.
-"This could bring lasting freedom.
-For every mortal who never chose the gods and titans that rule them."
+"The dead you guard died for an oath that brought a temporary peace," he replied.
+"This could bring everlasting freedom.
+To every mortal who's ever wondered why their fate was decided by beings they never chose to serve."

-Movement caught our attention—a mythrall dragon, silver-blue scales glinting, creeping along the bridge's shadow.

-"Your friend seems curious," the Deliverer noted, amused.
-"No need to hide."

-The dragon froze, caught too far away to have heard anything useful.

-"And here come the others."

-The chaotic group of adveturers approached, battered but triumphant from the trial of the tombs.

-"Good afternoon."
-The Deliverer bowed deeply.
-"Forgive any alarm.
-I was merely seeking your guardian's wisdom."
+"Excuse me," came a voice from behind us, slightly breathless from their recent trials.
+"Sorry to interrupt."

+---

+The young man turned toward the approaching party with genuine courtesy.
+"Not an interruption at all.
+Well met."

 "And you are?"
-Bayle's professional wariness sharpened his tone.

-"The Deliverer, these days."
-Self-deprecation touched his smile.
-"Ominous title, I know.
-Can't fault the suspicion."

-"What were you discussing?"
-Asterius asked.
+Bayle asked, his professional wariness evident but polite.

+"I go by the Deliverer these days," the young man replied with a self-deprecating smile.
+"I realize how that sounds—quite ominous, really.
+I don't fault you for any suspicion.
+I'm here researching some rather obscure knowledge, hoping to convince our friend Damon to assist with a project."

+"What kind of project?"
+Asterius asked with his usual cheerful curiosity.

-The Deliverer began to answer, then stopped cold.
-His gaze fixed on Asterius with sudden, unmistakable recognition.
-His scarred hands trembled.
+The Deliverer started to respond, then stopped mid-sentence, his attention suddenly fixed on Asterius.
+I watched as something flickered across his face—recognition.

-"I... forgive me."
-He recovered poorly.
-"You reminded me of something... unexpected."
+"I... forgive me," he said, visibly collecting himself with scholarly embarrassment.
+"You reminded me of something quite unexpected.
+Where are my manners?"

-Whatever he'd seen, he buried it quickly.
+I realized what he was seeing.
+Interesting that this "Deliverer" could perceive it.

+"No offense taken."
+Asterius replied with his usual good humor.

-Turning back to me: "Well, Guardian, my offer stands."
+The Deliverer turned back to me.
+"Well, Guardian, I've presented my case as best I can.
+The offer remains open, naturally."

-To the party, with genuine warmth: "Delightful meeting you all.
-Take care of each other—and of him."
+He addressed the party with genuine warmth.
+"It's been delightful meeting you all.
+Please, take care of each other—and of our guardian here."

-He crossed the bridge with measured calm, leaving questions in his wake.
+With that, he unhurriedly walked away.
+What a strange man.